Cottage Cheese Toast

 How can I make this in advance?

-If preparing any of these cottage cheese on toast recipes ahead of time, it’s best to keep all the components separate and assemble just before serving.
-Store prepped veggies in an airtight container, then when ready to serve, all you have to do is toast the bread and assemble.
+When preparing cottage cheese on toast recipes ahead of time, it’s best to keep all the parts separate and assemble just before you eat.
+Store prepped veggies in an airtight container.
+When ready to serve, all you have to do is toast the bread and assemble.

 4 cottage cheese toasts with various toppings, from top to bottom: 1- sliced cucumbers and pesto, 2- smoked salmon, red onion, and fresh dill, 3- sliced avocado and sesame seeds, and 4- diced tomatoes and za'atar.